 Video Tutorial on how to quickly make a hat using your, Addi or Sentro, hand-crank circular knitting machine.
 Make hats fast for last-minute Christmas gifts, selling at market, or donating to charity.

-Circular knitting machines like the Addi can be somewhat controversial in the yarn community.
-But I am here to say these hats are 100% hand made!
+Circular knitting machines, like the Addi, can be somewhat controversial in the yarn community.
+But I am here to say these hats are 100% handmade!
 Yes, you are using a machine instead of needles or a crochet hook but you are still hand cranking the wheel hundreds of times.
-My favorite thing to make hats for it to donate them to charity.
-I really enjoy making hats for the homeless around Christmas time and with my Addi, I am able to make a much much bigger impact than I would crocheting hats.
+My favorite thing to make hats for are to donate to charity.
+I really enjoy making hats for the homeless around Christmas time and with my Addi, I am able to make a much bigger impact than I would crocheting hats.

-These hats are also extremely warm since they are basically double layer.
+These hats are extremely warm since they are basically double-layer.
 You can also easily change the size of your hat by either increasing or decreasing the number of rows.
 Once my local hospital starts accepting donations again for the NICU, I want to figure out how many rows it takes to make little preemie hats to donate!

 One important thing to note is that you want to maintain a loose, consistent tension on the yarn for the entire hat.
 If your tension changes your hat will be very funny looking.
 Also if the tension is too tight then your hat will be much smaller than anticipated.

 For this tutorial, I am using the following:

 - Yarn Needle (I like this set with the travel case)

 An affordable alternative to the Addi is this Sentro Knitting Machine.
 I’ve heard really great things about it!